ordonean/ECE-287-Crossy-Road-Final-Project/README.md

 Figure 5.
 Selecting parameters within mif file converter
 5. Upload all .mif files to a common repository within pre-established project folder.
          Ex: ECE287 -> final project -> crossy_road (top module folder) -> .mif files (mif files reside here!!)
          Note: As a housekeeping item before advancing, ensure your mif files do not have foregin signage such as parenthesis.
 Quartus does not register this as known so whenever you compile it will shoot a warning.
              Ex: if your mif file = "sprite1(1).mif", change mif file name to "sprite1.mif".
+6. ROM cretation using Dr. Eric Schwartz's "Quartus ROM Creation Tutorial" up to page 3 out of 4
+         Note: Find this tutorial under the tools section fo the github; only follow up until page 3 out of 4, where last action is to "select yes".

+Figure 6.
+Last page to follow on tutorial